 Amid a myriad of research conducted in the past five years, much of which has been systematically reviewed by the World Health Organization (WHO), the results have become clear.
 Excessive sugar is bad for your teeth.
 Yet Americans are eating between 150 to 170 pounds of it per year.

-Because of this, finding reliable sugar substitutes can help dentists such as ourselves continue to practice holistic dentistry focused on prevention rather than restoration.
+Because of this, finding reliable sugar substitutes can help dentists in Rochester, NY such as ourselves continue to practice holistic dentistry focused on prevention rather than restoration.

 Is Stevia Safe?

 With the rise of sugar substitutes like Stevia or Xylitol come concerns about their safety.
 The good news is that all commercially acceptable sugar substitutes have gone through the rigors of research and testing, and come out the other end with minimal health concerns.
 Many highly refined varieties of stevia are considered by the FDA as safe.

 However, it’s important to note that not all stevia products are the same, and some do carry side effects like diarrhea.
 And it is also important to remember that overconsumption of anything can have potential health consequences, so it’s good to consume stevia in moderation, too.

 For Patients suffering from diabetes, working with your doctor to develop a diet which includes stevia instead of white sugar can be extremely helpful.
 According to an article published in the Journal of Dietary Supplements, diabetic rats consuming stevia instead of sugar significantly reduced fasting blood sugar levels.

 Although stevia extract is less harmful to your oral health than sugar, the truth is that eating healthy foods and restricting your sugar intake to 30g per day is best.
 Unfortunately, when it comes to the health of our bodies and our teeth, there is no substitute for strong hygiene and healthy food.